Entailing a comprehensive guide on when to start wearing compression socks during pregnancy comprised of experiences and scientific research.

 - Dehydration which is common in pregnancy

-- Other sorts of all venous insufficiencies lead to difficulty in walk
+- Other sorts of all venous insufficiencies lead to difficulty in walking

 A Retrospective study by Mary Ann Liebert on analyzing the methods applied in the prevention and treatment of lower limb edema in pregnant women: